Liftitapp/react-native-liftit-boilerplate/README.md

 ### **NEWRELIC**
 This project is configurated to be monitored by New Relic.
 #### How to use
-On your `.env` file, must exist this var, according to your NewRelic project information:
+Add the following NewRelic variable on the `.env` file:
 ```
 NEWRELIC_ANDROID_TOKEN
 ```
-On `app/config/index.js:19` is enabled the use of this system.
+Enable `app/config/index.js:19` to be used in the system.
 ### **REACTOTRON**
 The functionality of this app can be inspectioned by Reactotron.
 #### How to use